OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 #### Invalid File

-- Set up the intercepting proxy to capture the “valid” request for an accepted file.
+- Set up the intercepting proxy to capture the "valid" request for an accepted file.
-- Send an “invalid” request through with a valid/acceptable file extension and see if the request is accepted or properly rejected.
+- Send an "invalid" request through with a valid/acceptable file extension and see if the request is accepted or properly rejected.

 #### Filter Evasion